Are you looking for the best Oahu resorts for teens? Keep scrolling for my honest Alohilani Resort Waikiki Beach review.

 Would we recommend the Alohilani Resort?

 The location is also pretty amazing.
-It’s fairly close to Diamond Head and it’s easy to hop on the freeway without dealing with too much Waikiki traffic.
+It’s fairly close to Diamond Head, and it’s easy to hop on the freeway without dealing with too much Waikiki traffic.

 However, I wouldn’t call this a “family” resort.
 There really isn’t much specifically for kids to do.
-So if you’re heading to Oahu with younger kids, I don’t see a big benefit to stay here.
+So if you’re heading to Oahu with younger kids, I don’t see a big benefit to staying here.